automata-network/sgx-scaffold/README.md

 ## Building the Enclave
+### Prerequisites
 In order to build the enclave, you need to have a sgx-supported machine.

+If you have a machine with SGX support, please check the version of your SGX and DCAP SDK.
+The latest version supported by Automata SGX SDK can be found [here](https://github.com/automata-network/automata-sgx-sdk/tree/main).

+If you don't have a machine with SGX support, we recommend you to create a [`DCsv3`](https://learn.microsoft.com/en-us/azure/virtual-machines/sizes/general-purpose/dcsv3-series?tabs=sizebasic) instance in Azure.
+You can refer to the [Dockerfile](./docker/) for installing the SGX and DCAP SDK or use docker to build the enclave.

 ### Build mannually
+!!! tip
+    You need to have a sgx-supported machine with SGX and DCAP SDK installed to build the enclave manually.
 #### Clone the repository
 ```bash
 git clone https://github.com/automata-network/sgx-template.git